EVTKSU/Not_Voltron/README.md

 ## Computing Systems and Task Distribution Diagram
 ![software_diagram](README.assets/software_diagram.png)

 <br>

 ## ROS2 Docker Usage
+The docker container contains all of the neccesarry ROS2 linux-specific dependencies in an Ubuntu environment

 ### Build the Docker Image:
 1. run docker engine in docker desktop